kima-rafayelyan/vllm-coco-captioner/README.md

 ## 📊 Results
 The system successfully:
-- Generated coherent captions for COCO images
+- Generated  captions for COCO images
 - Stored them in a structured SQLite database
 - Operated efficiently using **Qwen2-VL-2B** with **vLLM** on a T4 GPU